Obi2000/GoveeAPI/README.md

 and you'll have all the required components.

 # Recommended Components
-I would recommend using homeassistant shell_command API and gatttool or a tool called IFTTT, which you can use to create custom workflows with Google Home, Amazon Alexa, etc. If you just want to use the python library without the Smart Home connection & wakeup functionality, you can delete `server.py` and just run through all the files and add in whatever is relevant to you.
+I would recommend using homeassistant shell_command API and gatttool, which you can use to create custom workflows with Google Home, Amazon Alexa, etc. If you just want to use the python library without the Smart Home connection & wakeup functionality, you can delete `server.py` and just run through all the files and add in whatever is relevant to you.
 If you want to integrate this into a smart home, make sure you have a Google Home/Amazon Alexa/some smart assistant that works with IFTTT or gatttool installed.

 Also, this is best installed onto a Raspberry Pi, as I said above, both because it is very low profile and because it has gatttool pre-installed.
 They're also quite cheap and easy to set up!